IvSan/Rewiring/index.md

 ### Metercast
 Upgrade the metercast to a modern and safe one, with RCD protection and everything else required.
-Make sure that new setup is based on three-fased grid connection.
+Make sure that new setup is based on three-phase grid connection.

 ### Action points
 Main tasks: